-The Sub-Fund's strategy can be considered in respect of its general investment approach and ESG approach as follows: Investment approach
+The Sub-Fund's strategy can be considered in respect of its general investment approach and ESG approach as follows: Investment approach guides investment decisions based on factors such as

 - Uses a fundamental, bottom-up stock selection process. - Investment process built on stock level analysis by a global research team. - Seeks to identify companies with sustainably high dividends and/or sustainable dividend growth potential.